NBens/ezCRUD/README.md

 # ezCRUD
-A tool to generate CRUD pages for PHP applications, with support to multiple database systems &amp; templates
+A tool to generate CRUD pages using julienschmidt/httprouter, with support to multiple database systems &amp; templates

 # ToDo: